 Exceptional virtuosity, utmost precision, and musical maturity are the qualities that have established Dalibor Karvay as one of the most prominent Slovak artists of his generation.
 Driven by a constant desire for absolute tonal purity and emotional depth, he continuously refines his musical expression and pushes the boundaries of his interpretative artistry.

 As a soloist, Dalibor Karvay has performed with numerous renowned orchestras, including the Wiener Symphoniker, ORF Radio-Symphonieorchester Wien, Wiener KammerOrchester, Camerata Salzburg, Deutsche Symphonie-Orchester Berlin, and the Czech Philharmonic, among others.
-He has collaborated with esteemed conductors such as Ion Marin, Marek Janowski, Marie Jacquot, Leif Segerstam, and GiedrÄ— ŠlekytÄ—, to name just a few, and he is also a sought-after chamber musician.
+He has collaborated with esteemed conductors such as Petr Popelka, Ion Marin, Marek Janowski, Marie Jacquot, Leif Segerstam, and GiedrÄ— ŠlekytÄ—, to name just a few.
+In addition, he is a highly sought-after chamber musician.

 Since 2020, Dalibor has served as the first concertmaster of the Wiener Symphoniker.